scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Manipulation of the Path-Selection Process {#manipulate-selection}

 Path selection is one of the main benefits of SCION compared to the current Internet, where hosts have no control over the forwarding paths that their packets traverse.
-However, with the benefits of freedom regarding path selection comes the risk of endpoints selecting non-optimal paths.
+However, with the benefits of path selection comes the risk of endpoints selecting non-optimal paths.
 This section discusses some mechanisms with which an adversary can attempt to trick endpoints downstream (in the direction of beaconing) into choosing non-optimal paths.
 The goal of such attacks is to make paths that are controlled by the adversary more attractive than other available paths.

 In SCION, path selection is used in three cases.
 First, an AS selects the PCBs to forward to its neighbors.
 Second, the AS chooses the paths it wants to register at the local control service as up-segments and at the core control service as down-segments.
 Third, the endpoint performs path selection from all available path segments.
 The following text describes attacks that aim at influencing the path-selection process in SCION.